Naviid24/project-1/README.md

         1. The Facebook Page can be found at the footer of every page and will open a new tab for the user and more information can be found on the Facebook page.
         2. Alternatively, the user can scroll to the bottom of the Home page to find the Facebook Group redirect card and can easily join by clicking the "Join Now!" button which like any external link, will open in a new tab to ensure they can get back to the website easily.
         3. If the user is on the "Our Favourites" page they will also be greeted with a call to action button to invite the user to the Facebook group.
 The user is incentivized as they are told there is a weekly favourite product posted in the group.

+'''
-         //for the rest of returning visitor goals I didn't do them in the website but I wrote them here to get back them on future because I haven't learned them yet.
+//comment: for the rest of returning visitor goals I didn't do them in the website but I wrote them here to get back them on future because I haven't learned them yet.
+'''
 -   #### Frequent User Goals

     1. As a Frequent User, I want to check to see if there are any newly added challenges .